AiwendilsCode/EnvironmentPathAdd/README.md

 # EnvironmentPathAdd
 Script for adding paths to path environment variable.
+Because windows UI has limit to path be maximum 2048 characters long.

+## Usage
+.\AddPahts.ps1 <PATHS_SEPARATED_BY_SPACE>